astronasutarou/sidex/docs/index.md

 # Simple Data Exchange Server over HTTP

 The `sidex` provides a framework to host a minimal file server running on the `Flask`.
-Using the `sidex`, you can easily make your local file accessible on the network.
 The `sidex` server provides methods to fetch, upload, and delete files over HTTP.
+You can easily make your local files accessible on the network by `sidex`.